powerofknowing/adfsec/adf-security-baseline.md

 ## 8. Malware defense

 ### 8.1 Use centrally managed anti-malware software
-* If running Integration Runtime in an Azure Virtual Machine, Microsoft Antimalware for Azure Windows Virtual Machines can be used to continuously monitor and defend your resources.
+* IF running IR in Azure VM, Microsoft Antimalware for Azure Windows Virtual Machines can be used to continuously monitor and defend your resources.

 ### 8.2 Pre-scan files to be uploaded to non-compute Azure resources
 * Microsoft Antimalware is enabled on the underlying host that supports Azure services (for example, Azure App Service), however it does not run on your content.